Webmasters: add a free pregnancy calculator to your website

 Ovulation can occur even before a girl begins to menstruate, or after a period of not menstruating, such as when the woman is breastfeeding or when she is going through menopause.
 As a result, it is important to always use birth control when you have sexual intercourse if you wish to avoid pregnancy, because you might still become pregnant even without a menstruation.

 In addition to the changes in the cervical mucous, the cervix itself may also change.
-During ovulation, the cervix may feel softer, as well as higher, more open, and/or moister, according to the American Pregnancy Association website.
+During ovulation, the cervix may feel softer, as well as higher, more open, and/or moister, according to the APA.
 To determine if your cervix has changed, you should become familiar with how our cervix feels normally.
 Feel your cervix each day over the course of a month, and you should begin to notice the changes in the cervix when you ovulate.

 Perhaps the most sure sign of ovulation is a change in the basal body temperature.
 The basal body temperature is the lowest average temperature in a 24 hour period.
 When a woman ovulates, her basal body temperature will increase 0.4 to 1.0 degrees Fahrenheit, as measured by a basal body temperature thermometer.